Escape Room Website Design History

 The Modern Era (2021–Present)

 Today's best escape room websites are sophisticated marketing machines.
-They combine atmospheric design with conversion optimization, balancing brand storytelling with clear calls to action.
+They combine atmospheric design with conversion optimisation, balancing brand storytelling with clear calls to action.

 Key characteristics of modern escape room web design include:

-• Immersive hero sections — Full-screen video backgrounds, parallax effects, and cinematic imagery that immediately establishes atmosphere
+- Immersive hero sections — Full-screen video backgrounds, parallax effects, and cinematic imagery that immediately establishes atmosphere (see our design guide)

-• Strategic social proof — Reviews, ratings, and player counts woven throughout the site, not relegated to a single page
+- Strategic social proof — Reviews, ratings, and player counts woven throughout the site (explore conversion best practices)

-• Performance optimization — Fast-loading pages that don't sacrifice visual impact
+- Performance optimisation — Fast-loading pages that don't sacrifice visual impact (speed matters)

 The gap between professional and amateur escape room websites has never been wider.
 Top operators invest significantly in their digital presence, understanding that a great website is as important as great room design.